When buying a car, never tell the salesperson your budget

 Negotiating power

 Pre-approval gives you the upper hand in negotiations at the dealership.
-When you’re pre-approved, you can negotiate with confidence, knowing that you have financing in place and you’re not entirely dependent on the dealership’s financing offers.
+When you’re pre-approved, you can negotiate with confidence.
+You will know that you have financing in place and you’re not entirely dependent on the dealership’s financing offers.
 This can help you secure a better deal on the vehicle’s price, interest rate, and other terms.

 Competitive interest rates